 March 2-4, we will host Holocaust scholars from across the globe to UT Dallas, the new and permanent home for the Annual Scholars’ Conference.
 This year’s theme is “Conflicting Realities of the Holocaust.”

 The Conference will begin with a special dinner for registered participants and invited guests on Saturday evening.
 There will be two full days of programming on Sunday and Monday, so we recommend that guests from out of town plan on not leaving until after dinner on Monday.

 Please continue to check back periodically, as we will be updating with new details as they develop.

-This year’s conference will be dedicated to the life and legacy of Rev. Hubert G. Locke, co-founder of the Annual Scholars’ Conference on the Holocaust and the Churches, who passed away peacefully at his home earlier this year.
+This year’s conference will be dedicated to the life and legacy of Rev. Hubert G. Locke, co-founder of the Annual Scholars’ Conference on the Holocaust and the Churches, who passed away peacefully at his home last year.

 Information from the 48th Annual Scholars’ Conference, March 3-5, 2018:

 For questions about the Conference, please contact Cynthia Seton-Rogers at 972-883-2724 or email [email protected].

 For questions about sponsorship opportunities, please contact Holly Hull Miori at 972-883-4119 or email [email protected].